anmolramraika/Quadcopter/README.md

-Quadcopter running on ARduino with MPU-6050 as pimary sensor
+Quadcopter running on Arduino with MPU-6050 as pimary sensor